srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

         },
     ```

     Leave the `$metadata` and `$version` value of the `properties.desired` node within the JSON.
-You should only update the `telemetryDelay` value to set the new Device Twin Desired Property value.
+You should only update the `telemetryDelay` value to set the new device twin desired property value.

-1. Click **Save** to set the new Device Twin Desired Properties for the device.
-Once saved, the updated **Device Twin Desired Properties** will automatically be sent to the **Simulated Device**.
+1. Click **Save** at the top of the blade to set the new device twin desired properties for the device.
+Once saved, the updated device twin desired properties will automatically be sent to the simulated device.

-1. Go back to the **Visual Studio Code Terminal** window, where the Simulated Device is running, and notice the application has been notified of the updated Device Twin `telemetryDelay` Desired Property setting.
+1. Go back to the **Visual Studio Code Terminal** window, where the simulated device is running, and notice the application has been notified of the updated device twin `telemetryDelay` desired property setting.

-    The application outputs to the Console some messages that display that the new **Device Twin Desired Properties** have been loaded, and the changes have been set and reported back to the Azure IoT Hub.
+    The application outputs to the Console some messages that display that the new device twin desired properties have been loaded, and the changes have been set and reported back to the Azure IoT Hub.

     ```text
     Desired Twin Property Changed: